cqylunlun/conference-rebuttal-template/README.md

 ## Citation

-If you find this template useful, please consider citing this repository:
+If this template helps your workflow, a GitHub star or attribution in your own repository is appreciated.

 ```bibtex
 @misc{conference_rebuttal_template_2026,